darecstowell/wraeclast-whisperer/README.md

 - Black for code formatting
 - Ruff for linting
 - MyPy for type checking
-- Chainlit as an LLM framework with UI
+- Chainlit as an agent framework with beautiful UI
 - Playwright for rendered web scraping
 - Fly.io for deployment

 ## License
+This is an unofficial Path of Exile 2 app and is not affiliated with or endorsed by Grinding Gear Games.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.